Brunno-DaSilva/homework-submission/README.md

 #### Summary:

 - Homework Submission
-- Homework guidelines
+- Homework Guidelines
-- How to submit homework
+- How to Submit Homework
-- Pla
+- Plagiarism

-## Homework Submission
+## 📅 Homework Submission 📅

 * All homework (homework assigned on both Wednesday and Saturday) must be submitted Tuesday *before class begins*

 * Homework feedback will be provided the following Saturday after submission

-## Homework guidelines
+## 👻 Homework Guidelines 👻

 * Students must receive a passing grade of 80% on all homework assignments.